hacs200/honey/README.md

 ### <code>recycle.sh</code>
 This script takes one argument, the file path to the file containing the last connected IP address.

 Using the file path, the script is able to identify which of the 4 honeypot instantiations needs to be recycled.
-The script then kills the correct honeypot container and creates a new copy of the honeypot using the appropriate base honeypot.
+The script then kills the correct honeypot container and creates a new copy of the honeypot using the appropriate honeypot template.

 ## Putting It All Together
 We have a master script called <code>master_script.sh</code> which is called each time an attacker disconnects from one of our honeypots.